 Tran also has a number of other health benefits because the oil also is very rich in omega-3 fatty acids and vitamin A.

-Traditionally, the liver from various species of cod is used for Cod Liver Oil production, and manufactured both in traditional oil mills as well as industrial production.
+Traditionally, the liver from various species of cod is used for oil production, and manufactured both in traditional oil mills as well as industrial production.
 Historically, Tran has been a by-product of the dried fish production, and Tran mills have been common in Norwegian fishing villages.
 Tran was produced by putting large barrels filled with cod liver into the sun.
 When the liver rotted, the oil was floating to the surface.
-The top layer of the Cod Liver Oil was yellow and had a mild flavor, but the rest was brownish, with foul odor and taste.
+The top layer was yellow and had a mild flavor, but the rest was brownish, with foul odor and taste.

 In 1854, the chemist Peter Möller introduced a new, revolutionary method of Tran production.
 About 50% of the liver fat was used as ‘Medicine Tran’.
 The rest was used for other purposes, such as oil for lighting and animal feed.